unionups/ember-cli-bootstrap-sass/README.md

 ###ember-cli-bootstrap-sass requires ember-cli version '0.0.41' or later

-###You will need to have bower installed globablly to use this addon.
-If you don't have bower installed, install it with:
-`npm install -g bower`

 This is an ember-cli addon that includes styles from [official Sass port](http://getbootstrap.com/css/#sass) of [Twitter Bootstrap](http://getbootstrap.com/) into your ember-cli project.

 This addon utilizes the [bootstrap_for_ember](https://github.com/ember-addons/bootstrap-for-ember) library, which provides a collection of Ember components based on Twitter Bootstrap V3.